audaciaconsulting/Audacia.Seed/README.md

 //  When you're seeding from the parent level, but want to ensure the children are set up. new MemberSeed().WithChildren(m => m.Bookings);

+//  When you want to control what the primary key is set to. new MemberSeed().WithPrimaryKey(1);
 ```

 Depending on whether you're seeding one or many entities, these customisations can then be seeded into the database context as follows: